hululuzhu/solidity-t5/README.md

 - The model is significantly under-trained because of lack of GPU budget, need 10x colab resources (~$100 for full train)
 - This is quite limited on how the model is used, potentially we could switch to GPT2 decoder-only to compare, but CodeT5 has its strong code optimization
 - Need more classifiers (T5 or BERT alike) to detect potential defects.
+  - This is the intention of the project, however I found it quite challenging to find the labeled data that points the exact line of code that has defect
+  - Technically,

+## Some thoughts (01/2023)
+- As I tested a few examples using this significantly-under-trained model and compared with chatGPT, it seems they perform similarly for code completion.
+That shows the great potential for this model to surpass chatGPT if we have 30x training budget (and reliable training pipeline)
+  - 30x budget?
+I trained 3 hours which only finished 10% of 1 epoch, I expect 3 epoches are reasonable size for finetune based on my personal experience
+- The data is specially tuned for codeT5, thus it has the limitation of
+  - Split to input and output
+  - In/Out token size limit is 512
+- Ideally we could change the transformed data, so it could be trained in BERT style to compare with T5-based classifiers, or fill-missing-splan style to add context before and after to let model output middle code
+- Training more classifiers (T5 or BERT alike) to detect potential defects is the intention of the project, however I found it quite challenging to find the labeled data that points the exact line of code that has defect
+  - The part I divide code into segment and their ancestor info could be useful, but need more time to evaluate
+  - Technically,
+- It is also hard to tell if my aggressive approach to remove all comments (thus rely on meaning of code only) is a good approach